The origins of domestic space

 Summary

-The course is part of a three-year trajectory dedicated to a comprehensive history of domestic space and its relationship with urban form.
+The course is part of a three-year trajectory dedicated to a comprehensive history of domestic space.
 This year the course will be devoted to the origins of domestic space, from hunter-gatherer forms of life to the rise of private property.

 Content